carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Reference.rst

    $ mv Simple.td MyPlugin.td

-Note that the plugin source directory should be placed into ``$LLVMC_DIR/plugins`` to make use of the existing build infrastructure.
+Note that the plugin source directory should be placed under ``$LLVMC_DIR/plugins`` to make use of the existing build infrastructure.
 To build a version of the LLVMC executable called ``mydriver`` with your plugin compiled in, use the following command::